The Autistic Mind: a Wittgensteinian Account

-Robert Chapman is currently writing a PhD at the University of Essex whilst teaching part-time at King’s College London.
+Robert Chapman has recently submitted his PhD thesis at the University of Essex whilst teaching part-time at King’s College London.
 He primarily works on the philosophy and ethics of autism and neurodiversity, and is working on developing a notion of autistic thriving in his thesis.
 Beyond the notion of autistic thriving, he draws on feminist philosophy, critical theory, and the phenomenological tradition in order to develop new methods for framing neurodiversity as well to work towards therapeutically dismantling the notion of mental disorder.
 Beyond his work on neurodiversity, he is also interested in Wittgenstein, Nietzsche, emancipatory politics, and any combination of the above.
 He mostly teaches ethics but has also taught courses on Wittgenstein, the philosophy of gender, and political thought.

 Autism is often seen as a mysterious condition, primarily identified by behaviour but in turn stemming from a different kind of mind.
 Given this, scientists and philosophers have often tried to clarify its nature by theorising about the nature of autistic thinking, and how it differs from neurotypical thinking.
 On the one hand, the dominant cognitivist approach frames autism in light of tendencies towards being, say, ‘context blind’ and ‘hyper-systemizing’ in regards to how it processes information.
 According to such accounts, all autistic traits are directly traceable to failures to process vague or context-dependent phenomena (such as facial expressions or group dynamics), as well to accompanying autistic strengths, such as a capacity to think logically and being less constrained by various framing biases.